openconfig/gnmi-gateway/docs/OVERVIEW.md

 ### Gateway Components
 Reference implementation components for gNMI have been published in the public
 repo: https://github.com/openconfig/gnmi.
-We will also utilize as much of this code as possible in order to reduce the amount of duplicate code and duplicate effort.
+We will utilize as much of this code as possible in order to reduce the amount of duplicate code and duplicate effort.
 The pieces for the gnmi-gateway that we’ll have to implement outside of the available gNMI code are: